hugeinc/styleguide/CONTRIBUTING.md

 # Contributing

+## 3.0
+We are now developing the 3rd major version of Styleguide.
+The only branch type allowed to serve 2.x are hotfixes and master (until we achieve 3.0).
+Branch develop and feature/ should relate to 3.x development.

+After 3.0 we will continue to release patches for 2.x, but no additional features.

 ## Git branching model
 This repo branching model is **inspired by Git Flow**.
 Currently we have these types of branches:
 - master - Latest release, stable